 So here we are to help you overcome this challenge Let’s take a look at 8 project management tools we think are well-configured for small business.

 8 Best Project Management Tools for Small Business

-Basecamp is one of the most popular, widely-used and comprehensive project management tool that enables you to unite all your stuff.
+Basecamp is one of the most popular, widely used and comprehensive project management tools that enables you to unite all your stuff.
 It makes this possible by providing a broad overview of everything that’s happening across your company on your home screen itself, and from here you can dig down to get more details into projects, teams, and communication.

 Basecamp allows you to upload files that you want to share, keep track of tasks in progress, and more.
 It gives teams a more effective way to work together than over email via several ways such as a message board, task list, schedule for events as well as a chat room.

 All in all, a decent app if your team wants a freeform environment to foster collaboration.

 Thanks to its simplicity yet powerfulness, ACTIVE Collab is especially a great option for small businesses.
 It combines task management, time tracking and billing into one easy-to-use and well-designed app.